cozis/cHTTP/docs.md

 1. stream interface
 1. server interface

 The stream interface is a lower level interface to TinyHTTP's HTTP state machine.
 It's completely stand-alone and performs no internal I/O, making it ideal for embedding in applications with custom constraints.
+The only dependency are freestanding libc headers.

 The server interface is based on the stream interface and adds to it a platform-dependant I/O system.
-It uses the most performant I/O model the platform it's compiled for, but is single-threaded.
+It uses the most performant I/O model available on the platform it's compiled for, but is single-threaded.
 The design goal of the server interface is ease of use and reasonable performance.
+It does also depend on libc.

 ## Table of Contents